pymc-devs/pytensor/doc/tutorial/debug_faq.rst

 If you are reading this, there is high chance that you emailed our mailing list and we asked you to read this section.
-This section explain how to dump all the parameter passed to :func:`aesara.function`.
+This section explain how to dump all the parameter passed to :func:`pytensor.function`.
 This is useful to help us reproduce a problem during compilation and it doesn't request you to make a self contained example.